There are a small number of doctors who specialize in scoliosis surgeries in the United States.

 Only Some Forms of Pediatric Scoliosis Require Treatment

-A scoliosis diagnosis can be scary and will cause parents to ask lots of questions.
+A scoliosis diagnosis can scare parents and children and will cause parents to ask lots of questions.
 We like those questions as the more you know about the condition, the less you will worry.
 We want you to know that we treat scoliosis very successfully.
 Most children diagnosed with scoliosis will not need treatment.
 For some serious cases, treatment will involve a brace, and then only a very small percentage will require surgery.

 People with a 15-degree or less spinal curve may find that their small curve will not grow over time.
 A child that has a 20 to 40-degree spinal curve (and still has 2 more years of growth) will wear a brace as a form of treatment.